mattdesl/png-tools/README.md

 ### Streaming Encoding

 You can manually build up a set of chunks, either to buffer into an array, or stream directly into a file.
-This can be combined with WebWorkers and File System API on the web for a very efficient and low-memory encoding system, with a good UX that includes progress reporting and cancellation.
+This can be combined with WebWorkers and File System API on the web for a very efficient and low-memory encoding system.
+This also allows for progress reporting and cancellation.

 ```js
 import {